Open box, then assemble

 The car has a wooden floor and a fiberglass body.
 The fiberglass body comes in four large pieces, which must be glued together with epoxy.
 Then the seams in the body have to be filled with Bondo and the body is required to be painted.
 If you're reading this and you're confused, don't feel bad.
 I was just as confused and I had to actually put the thing together.
 Looking at all that had to be done, I knew I was running out of time and was pretty sure that my son would be racing down the hill in a car with wet paint.

-I learned that working with the fiberglass body has its own special benefits, like burning itchy skin and the feeling of thousands of small shards of omega replica watches glass in my arms.
+I learned that working with the fiberglass body has its own special benefits, like burning itchy skin and the feeling of thousands of small shards of glass in my arms.
 The Bondo I bought to smooth out the body turns from a gel into a hard putty in five short minutes.
 It took me 10 minutes of looking around my garage just to find a putty knife to apply the Bondo.
 Once the putty knife was located (under my kid's bicycle tire), the $15 worth of Bondo I had mixed up was suddenly a $15 rock.
 Filling small gaps in the body with a rock is not an easy task it is an impossible one.

 The project was obviously not going well.
 I was frustrated with the lack of instructions and thus much profanity was seeping from the garage.
 This when my wife had that special timing to poke her head in the garage and ask, "How much longer till you're done?"